mondaycom/monday-code-quickstarts/quickstart-node/README.md

 **NOTE**: Storage feature does not work locally, you can only check it after you push your code to Monday Code

-### Monday API SDK Usage
+### Monday API Usage

-* Example of updating column value in an item
+* An example of updating column value in an item
-* Example of a custom query with types generate
+* An example of a custom query with generated types
-* Example of monday api error handling
+* An example of error handling with the Monday API

 ### Integration and Authentication